 Born: April 1860, Wytham on Hill (Lincolnshire) England (See Newham Family Tree)

 1881 Census: living in Burton upon Trent at 161 Shobnall Street.
 Working as a laundress and living with her brother Charles Edward (a tailor) and his wife Ruth, along with their brother Samuel H. (a brewer's labourer).
 This is apparently where she met William J Price.
 (More about Sarah's family.)

-PHOTO: The brothers at the shop on Aubert.
+PHOTO: Some of the brothers at the shop on Aubert, with friends.

 B. in the 4th Quarter of 1881 in Burton Upon Trent (Derbyshire/Staffordshire), England .
 According to family lore, she died aboard ship to America.
 No death record has been found.

 Nothing is really known about Mary Ann, except the oral history of her death.
 The birth record I found fits the overall Price family story.
 It makes her the oldest child, born where her mother was working.
-Her parents married 1 to 3 months before she was born.
+Her parents married within three months of her birth.

 B. in Sudbury (Derbyshire) England, Aug 1883.
 D. Feb 1965